EricV29/EricV29/README.md

 ## About Me ✌
-- 📱🖥️ I’ve recently learned how to create: **Desktop and mobile applications**
+- 📱🖥️ I’ve recently learned how to create: **Desktop and web applications**

 - 🤓 I’m currently learning: **C# .NET**